ii] Thanksgiving and personal explanationArgument

-The Nomist heresy: Although Paul did not establish the Roman church, he does see himself as the apostle to the Gentiles and knows well that Rome is the center of the world (note Luke's perspective in Acts - the movement of the gospel from Jerusalem to the ends of the earth - in reality, the center of the world = Rome).
-Paul may not have any personal knowledge of the Roman church, but he knows well that throughout the Gentile world his gospel has been maligned by the judaizers, members of the circumcision group, and that Rome, as with his own mission churches, has, as a consequence, suffered from the heresy of nomism.
+The Nomist heresy: Although Paul did not establish the Roman church, he does see himself as the apostle to the Gentiles and knows well that Rome is the centre of the world (note Luke's perspective in Acts - the movement of the gospel from Jerusalem to the ends of the earth - in reality, the centre of the world = Rome).
+Paul may not have any personal knowledge of the Roman church, but he knows well that throughout the Gentile world his gospel has been maligned by the judaizers, members of the circumcision party, and that Rome, as with his own mission churches, has, as a consequence, suffered from the heresy of nomism.

-Nomism is the heresy that law-obedience ["works of the law" - obedience to the law of Moses] is essential to restrain sin and shape holiness [sanctify] for the maintenance of right-standing before God [covenant compliance] and thus the appropriation of God's promised blessings [the promised blessings of the Abrahamic covenant = life = the gift of the holy Spirit, etc.].
-Paul calls the nomist heretics in Rome "the weak", cf. 14:1-15:13.
+Nomism is the heresy that law-obedience ["works of the law" - obedience to the law of Moses] is essential to restrain sin and shape holiness [sanctify] for the maintenance of right-standing before God [covenant compliance] and thus the full appropriation of God's promised blessings [the promised blessings of the Abrahamic covenant = life = the gift of the holy Spirit, etc.].
+Paul calls the nomist heretics in Rome "the weak", cf., 14:1-15:13.